 Tom and I recently traveled in Portugal for almost six weeks, and what a trip it was!
 Our food and culture explorations began in Lisbon, and we re-visited the area some weeks later.
 The first time through, we explored a single neighborhood, Mouraria, beginning with Praça Martin Moniz and its contemporary fountains.
 When we returned a month later, the food court at Mercado da Ribeira had just opened, and we were eager to take a look.
 For both experiences we turned to Taste of Lisboa, organizer of food and culture experiences in and around the city.

 Diverse Mouraria is Lisbon’s melting pot, and its residents, restaurants and boutiques mix long-time traditions and the completely new.
 Our walk around Mouraria began with a stop at Praça Martin Moniz for a savory snack of shrimp rissoles and bolinhos de bacalhau–before climbing up, up, up along the narrow streets skirting the hill beneath Castelo de S. Jorge.
-Our culture and food walk included stops for nibbles, a nip of sour cherry liquor (taken as medicine until the end of the 19th century), and a chance to “have a mini!” with an African fish cake.
+Our culture and food walk included several stops for nibbles, a nip of sour cherry liquor (taken as medicine until the end of the 19th century), and a chance to “have a mini!” with an African fish cake.

 Fado was born in Mouraria, and its most celebrated singers are commemorated here with plaques, portraits and music wafting from ancient buildings.
 We stopped at a tiny tavern, Os Amigos da Severa, for our first taste of Ginja, the cherry liquor, with fado eddying all around us.
 Maria Severa Onofriana, the first fado singer to achieve fame, lived in a house just up the street.
 The singer died of tuberculosis in 1846, at the age of 26.

 Mercado da Ribeira, re-born

 Lisbon’s Mercado da Ribeiro has been around for ages, selling top-quality produce and seafood trucked into the city from farms in the region.
-Another side to the market opened in May, showcasing products and concepts from well-known chefs in the city, in a venture managed by Time Out Lisboa.
+Another side to the market now showcases products and concepts from well-known chefs in the city, in a venture managed by Time Out Lisboa.
 The aim is to present the best in urban lifestyle, from gastronomy to culture.
 Mercado da Ribeira is the place to find out what happens when chefs such as Michelin-starred Vítor Claro, offer fine cuisine to grab-and-go.

 Open just a few days at the time of our visit, the place was still working out the kinks.
-Still, we met some of the vendors, enjoyed a personalized introduction to Portuguese cheeses from Serra da Estrela, Trás-os-Monte and the Azores, and a fine slice of cake to keep us going until evening.
+Still, we were able to meet some of the vendors.
+We also enjoyed a personalized introduction to Portuguese cheeses from Serra da Estrela, Trás-os-Monte and the Azores, and a fine slice of cake to keep us going until evening.

 Out and about with Taste of Lisboa

-We highly recommend Filipa’s tours.
-Her knowledge and passion for sharing the food and culture of her city is unrivaled, and contributed greatly to our food travel experience in Portugal.
+We cannot recommend Filipa’s tours highly enough.
+Her knowledge and passion for sharing the food and culture of her city is infectious, and contributed greatly to our food travel experience in Portugal.
 Thanks to Taste of Lisboa, we also enjoyed a day in the Setúbal District.
 There, we discovered another Portuguese wine region, ate wonderful seafood, and learned the secret behind two of Portugal’s best cheeses: Azeitão and Serra da Estrela.

 * * *